|

 RECIPES & COOKERY:

-Recipes from A Newe Boke of Olde Cokery Incredible Foods, Solteties, & Entremets Glossary of Medieval Cooking Terms ARTICLES ON COOKERY: Regimen Sanitatis Salernitanum An Elizabethan Dinner Conversation Coqz Heaumez - A Helmeted Cock FEASTS & DINNERS: IMAGES: RESOURCES: Gode Cookery Selected Site of the Month Gode Cookery Awards and Site Reviews WEB NAVIGATION: RECIPES MAY BE FOUND IN: Recipes from A Newe Boke of Olde Cokery Incredible Foods, Solteties, & Entremets Coqz Heaumez - A Helmeted Cock PLEASE VISIT: The Gode Cookery Bookshop
+Recipes from A Newe Boke of Olde Cokery Incredible Foods, Solteties, & Entremets Glossary of Medieval Cooking Terms ARTICLES ON COOKERY: Regimen Sanitatis Salernitanum An Elizabethan Dinner Conversation Coqz Heaumez - A Helmeted Cock FEASTS & DINNERS: IMAGES: RESOURCES: Gode Cookery Awards and Site Reviews RECIPES MAY BE FOUND IN: Recipes from A Newe Boke of Olde Cokery Incredible Foods, Solteties, & Entremets Coqz Heaumez - A Helmeted Cock PLEASE VISIT:

 |

-for the 21st century kitchen, along with diverse facts on food &
+![]() A compilation of medieval recipes from authentic sources adapted for the 21st century kitchen, along with diverse facts on food & feasting in the Middle Ages & Renaissance and other historical culinary items.

 Cook - James Matterer

-McCormick, Lisa
+McCormick, Master Cook Lisa

 God may send a man good meate, but the devyll sende an evyll cooke.